 In December last year, 21st Century Fox made a takeover approach and Sky's independent directors have reached an agreement on a price of £10.75 per share, to be paid in cash.
 This represents a 40% premium to the closing price on 6 December, the day before Fox's initial approach.

-While the deal has not yet received regulatory approval, Fox expects the acquisition to complete during 2017.
+While the deal has not yet received regulatory approval, the acquisition is expected to complete in the first half of 2018.
 Sky will not pay a dividend in this year, but should the deal not complete until after the end of the year, Sky shareholders will be entitled to receive a special dividend of 10p per share, payable in 2018.
 Should the deal fall through, a break fee of £200m will be paid to Sky.

 The potential takeover from 21st Century Fox, which could see Rupert Murdoch re-take control of the business he launched in 1989, means recent results have, in the most part, been something of a sideshow for investors.